 Cost of Attendance

 There are two types of costs associated with attending Drexel: direct and indirect.
 Direct costs are those that are billed to you by the University, such as tuition and fees.
-Indirect costs are expenses that you may incur while enrolled as a student, such as transportation, books, meals, and personal expenses.
-These two components make up your annual cost of attendance.
+Indirect costs are education-related costs that you may incur by attending Drexel, such as transportation, books, meals, and personal expenses, that the University does not bill you for.
+These two components make up your cost of attendance.
 Any remaining amount of your cost of attendance not covered by financial aid will be considered an out-of-pocket expense you and your family are responsible for paying.
+To learn more, visit Drexel Central's Cost of Attendance page.

 The total cost of a Drexel at DCCC education varies based on your course of study.

-Depending on your major, it will take two to three years of full-time study in the Drexel at DCCC program to earn your degree, as some majors offer one or more co-op experiences.
-Drexel Co-op allows students to alternate periods of classroom study with periods of full-time professional experience.
+Depending on your major, it will take two years of full-time study in the Drexel at DCCC program to earn your degree.
 For more details, visit our Academic Programs page.

 New Student Tuition and Fees

 For Delaware County Community College tuition and fees, visit the Delaware County Community College admissions and financial aid website.

-International Students – Students/sponsors must add $4,500 to the total above for estimated miscellaneous expenses.
-Miscellaneous expenses include, but are not limited to, health insurance, books, and personal expenses.
+International Students – International students can refer to the cost of attendance charts on Drexel Central's Cost of Attendance page when completing their I-20/DS-2-19.
 Students can subtract their academic scholarships from the total amount that must be shown on their bank statements, as explained on the I-20/DS-2019 Application Form.